Ecosia, the search engine that plants trees for every search you make. Sounds too good to be true?

 Nevertheless, their transparency earns them another gold star from us.

-Privacy - Are Ecosia stealing my data?
+Privacy - Does Ecosia sell your data?

 This is why critical reviews such as that from2Spyware are perhaps a little OTT.
 Ecosia does hijack your search results and place ads at the top of them, but so does every browser.
 It’s how they make their money, and in this case a large chunk of profits are going towards planting trees rather than investors.